lewisakura/redis.sh/README.md

 `redis status` will tell you if the server is running.

+`redis config` will open up the default Redis config (/etc/redis/redis.conf) using your set editor or `vim`.

 `redis help` will give you the help message.

 If you want a visual guide on how to use redis.sh, then view this [asciicast](https://asciinema.org/a/144755).